Winter Wonder Deals! ⛄️❄️

 In order to understand the types of food you need to include in your balanced diet, let us group the food items as per their primary nutritional value.

 Having a mix of food sources that are rich in nutrients helps in satiating your health needs.
-If you are vegetarian or vegan, don’t worry!
+If you are vegetarian or vegan, don't worry!
 There are plenty of protein alternatives for you such as soybean or edamame.
+You can also opt for our green diet meal plans.

 As we discussed earlier, food sources that generate empty calories must be avoided or taken on rare occasions only.
 These include pizza, sodas, energy drinks, ice cream, cookies, cakes, doughnuts, fruit drinks, fries, chips, and any other processed food.